 EMX has a strategic investment in IG Copper LLC ("IGC"), a privately held company that is in a joint venture with Freeport on the Malmyzh copper-gold porphyry project in Far East Russia.
 IGC has a 51% ownership interest in the Malmyzh project, with Freeport retaining a 49% interest (the "Joint Venture").
 IGC is operating and managing the project.
 The Salasinskaya and Shelekhovo projects, 150 kilometers northeast of Malmyzh, are 100% controlled by IGC and not subject to the Joint Venture with Freeport.
-Eurasian was an early investor in IGC, and is its largest shareholder, with approximately 42% of the issued and outstanding shares (36% equity position on a fully-diluted basis) from investments totaling US\$7.8 million.
+Eurasian was an early investor in IGC, and is its largest shareholder, with approximately 42% of the issued and outstanding shares (~36% equity position on a fully-diluted basis) from investments totaling US\$7.8 million.

-Malmyzh's open pit constrained inferred resources at a 0.30% copper equivalent cut-off are 1,661 million tonnes at average grades of 0.34% copper and 0.17 g/t gold, or 0.42% copper equivalent, containing 5.65 million tonnes (12.45 billion pounds) copper and 9.11 million ounces gold, or 7.06 million tonnes (15.56 billion pounds) copper equivalent\.
+Malmyzh's open pit constrained inferred resources at a 0.30% copper equivalent cut-off are 1,661 million tonnes at average grades of 0.34% copper and 0.17 g/t gold, or 0.42% copper equivalent, containing 5.65 million tonnes (12.45 billion pounds) copper and 9.11 million ounces gold, or 7.06 million tonnes (15.56 billion pounds) copper equivalent.
 Phil Newall, PhD, BSc, CEng, FIMMM, was the qualified person for the Malmyzh resource estimate.
 See EMX's May 26, 2015 news release and SEDAR filed technical report titled "NI 43-101 Technical Report on the Initial Mineral Resource Estimate for the Malmyzh Copper-Gold Project, Khabarovsk Krai, Russian Federation" with an effective date of May 1, 2015 and dated July 10, 2015 for more information on the exploration results, copper equivalent calculation, QA/QC procedures, and methodology used to estimate the Malmyzh inferred resources.

-During Q1, IGC advised that steady progress continues to be made towards receiving approval to advance the Malmyzh project by the Government Commission on Monitoring Foreign Investment.
-This review process is required for "strategically significant" deposits according to Russian law (i.e., the Law on Foreign Investments in Strategic Industries, also termed the Strategic Industries Law or "SIL").
+As an event subsequent to Q2, IGC advised that approval to advance the Malmyzh copper-gold project had been received from the Government Commission on Monitoring Foreign Investment (the "Commission") (see EMX news release dated July 25, 2016).
+The Commission's approval represents the successful completion of the review process required for "strategically significant" deposits according to Russian law (i.e., the Law on Foreign Investments in Strategic Industries, also termed the Strategic Industries Law or "SIL").
 The SIL approval process commenced after the Joint Venture, through its Russian subsidiary Amur Minerals LLC, received certified "on balance C1+C2 reserves" from the GKZ (State Reserves Committee) that exceeded thresholds for both copper and gold defining Malmyzh as a strategically significant mineral deposit (see EMX news release dated May 26, 2015).
 EMX emphasizes that the Malmyzh "C1+C2 reserves" were estimated according to the rules and regulations of the Russian Federation, and are not the same as reserves under NI 43-101.
+Highlights of the Commission's approval include: